karmab/kcli/doc/index.rst

          fission_type: all
          docker_disk_size: 10

-Finally, you can use the key ansible within a profile
+Finally, you can use the key ansible within a profile:

 .. code:: yaml